ReplAPI-it/ReplAPI.it-Python/.github/CONTRIBUTING.md

 > This is a quick guide to contributing.
 If you want more information on developing this project, then check out the [Wiki](https://github.com/ReplAPI-it/ReplAPI.it-Python/wiki).

 Contributing is open and welcome here are ReplAPI.it-Python, but there are a few rules below to follow!
-You are planning to contribute, there are a few preparations and rules to follow that are below, please take time to read them!
+You are planning to contribute, there are a few rules and preparations to follow!
+Please take time to read them!

 To contribute, first fork and clone.